XMhat/MSEngine/diggers/readme.md

   - Show the acknowledgements (readme.txt).

 ### About…
-This screen allows you to read this document.
+This screen shows the third party licences for this game.

 * **Basic control…**
   - Move the cursor to the top of the screen with the mouse or joystick and hit the left button or button 1 to scroll the text up.